Citation, DOI, disclosures and article data

 Even more interestingly not all mutations result in Lewy bodies.
 For example, juvenile Parkinson disease has been linked to mutations in the PARK2 gene, which encodes for the enzyme ubiquitin ligase-L3.
 In normal individuals, ubiquitin ligase-L3 is involved in ubiquitination of alpha-synuclein (the main component of Lewy bodies) and allows the formation of Lewy bodies.
 In patients with juvenile Parkinson disease, its function is impaired, and the formation of Lewy bodies is impossible.
 This finding suggests that Lewy bodies cannot be thought of as synonymous with, and causative of Parkinson disease.
 Perhaps even Lewy bodies play a protective role in other forms of Parkinson disease, which manifests 20-40 years later 1.

-Initial imaging findings are subtle and only potentially seen on MRI.
+Initial imaging findings are subtle.
 With advanced disease, non-specific generalized minor cerebral volume loss can be demonstrated.

 Loss of the normal swallow tail appearance of susceptibility signal pattern in the substantia nigra on axial imaging is perhaps the most promising diagnostic sign 12.
 Apart from these changes, the signal intensity in substantia nigra depends on loss of neuromelanin and iron accumulation.
 In addition to aiding diagnosis, MRI is also used to identify features which may indicate secondary parkinsonism rather than primary disease, such as extensive small vessel ischemic change.